-29. The CPF will replace the CAS as the main tool that guides the WBG's support for a member country's development program.
-The CPF will maintain the WBG's country-driven model and will start from the member country's vision of its development goals as defined in its own strategic documents.
-The WBG and the country will further draw upon the SCD to develop the CPF objectives together; deriving them from those country development goals that reflect the WBG's comparative advantage as well as alignment with the twin goals (see Figure 2) and taking into account opportunities for leveraging the private sector to provide sustainable solutions to development problems.
+29. The CPF will replace the CAS to become the main tool that guides the WBG's support for a member country's development program.
+The CPF will maintain the WBG's country driven model and will start from the member country's vision of its development goals as set out in its own strategy.
+The Bank and the country will further draw upon the SCD to develop the CPF objectives together.
+The objectives will be derived from those country development goals that reflect the WBG's comparative advantage as well as alignment with the goals of ending extreme poverty and increasing shared prosperity in a sustainable manner, as identified in the SCD.
 The CPF will then outline a selective and flexible program that will help the country achieve the CPF objectives.
 The CPF will encompass all WBG activities, no matter how they are financed, and the objectives of trust funds will be fully integrated into the CPF.
 The CPF program will explicitly take into account the activities of other development partners and will seek to leverage their activities to support the twin goals.

-Figure 2.
-CPF Selectivity Filters
+Figure 2: CPF Selectivity Filters

-- 30. Though the CPF will be underpinned by the evidence-based analysis of the SCD, it will not be a piece of ESW.
-It will be a short no more than 25 pages focused document that presents just sufficient background to motivate the proposed program.
-To enhance the results focus of the WBG's country work, the CPF will be built around a results framework that identifies the objectives that the WBG activities are expected to help the country achieve, the results chain that links the objectives to the country's development goals, and indicators of progress.
+30. Though the CPF will be underpinned by the evidence based analysis of the SCD, it will not be a piece of ESW.
+It will be a short - no more than 25 pages - focused document that presents just sufficient background to motivate the proposed program.
+The CPF will enhance the results focus of the WBG's country work and will be built around a results framework that identifies the objectives that the WBG activities are expected to help the country achieve, the results chain that links the objectives to the country's development goals and indicators of progress.
 It will also lay out how the objectives will contribute to the twin goals in a sustainable manner.
-With the CPF, WBG strategies will remain flexible and can be revised to reflect changes in country priorities and country circumstance, as well as learning from implementation.
+With the CPF, WBG strategies will remain flexible and can be revised to reflect changes in country priorities, country circumstance and learning from implementation.
 In countries with a high level of uncertainty, such as in fragile states, CPF objectives and WBG activities in the outer years may not be well defined in the initial CPF.
-But the flexibility of the CPF process will allow them to be revised, updated, and more fully defined at a later stage. - 31.
-CPFs will be prepared every four to six years for countries that have ongoing WBG programs.
-Allowing the term of the CPF to be extended to six years from the four years used in the normal CAS process is to allow more time to see development results.
-However, teams will be expected to update the CPF every two years using a PLR (see paragraph 32 below).
-In addition, the CPFs that were originally developed for four years can be extended for up to two years at the end of the CPF period, if circumstances warrant.
+But the flexibility of the CPF process will allow them to be revised, updated and more fully defined at a later stage.

+31. CPFs will be prepared every four to six years for countries that have ongoing WBG programs.
+The term of the CPF will be extended from the four years used in the normal CAS process to allow more time to see development results.
+However, teams will be required to update the CPF every two years.
+In addition, the CPF can be extended for up to two years at the end of the CPF period if circumstances warrant.
 This will allow the WBG to maintain its current strategy while waiting for significant changes such as a new government strategy.
-However, no CPF is expected to last longer than six years.
-Like CASs, CPFs will be sent to the Board for discussion and, in accordance with the Access to Information Policy, will be made available to the public after Board discussion.
+Similar to CASs, CPFs will be sent to the Boards for discussion and they will be subject to the Access to Information Policy.
+They will be made available to the public after Board discussion.